abrar-md-khan/OT_RSSE_Repo/README.md

 <h3>Getting Started</h3>

 <ul>
-<li>Open the command prompt and navigate to the location where the rsse source code Ex: C:\rsse> is present Ex: C:\rsse> and run the command ‘ant’.</li>
+<li>Open the command prompt and navigate to the location where the rsse source code is present.
+Ex: C:\rsse> and run the command ‘ant’.</li>
 <li>A zip file with name axis2 will be generated under rsse folder.
 Copy and paste the same zip file in iHub installation folder.</li>
 </ul>